AutoGen

 manager = autogen.GroupChatManager(groupchat=groupchat, llm_config=llm_config)

-manager, message="Provide your best architecture based on these business requirements."
+user_proxy.initiate_chat( manager, message="Provide your best architecture based on these business requirements." )

 Response: